 1. Abyssinian

 Your Abyssinian cat may well become your best friend.
-This high energy cats are always on and ready for fun.
-What they love most is being close to their owner so they will tend to be in whichever room that you are in.
+These high-energy cats are always on and ready for fun.
+What they love most is being close to their owner, so they will tend to be in whichever room you are in.

-This sociable cat likes company so if you have a busy lifestyle it might be an idea to get another cat or pet to keep it company when you’re not there.
+This sociable cat likes company.
+If you have a busy lifestyle, it might be a good idea to get another cat or pet to keep it company when you’re not there because these unique-looking cats don’t like to be left alone.

 2. Singapura

-Singapura cats have captivating little spirits, ready to steal your heart away.
+Singapura cats have captivating little spirits, ready to steal your heart away, and are certainly one of the most unusual cat breeds.
 These lovely felines are a playful, cheeky, and friendly cat breed.
 You’ll often find them under a duvet cover or lying in the sunshine.

-The Singapura is one of the smallest cat breeds, which means its almond shaped eyes and larger ears really pop.
-Singpura cats tend to look like they constantly have their eyes open as wide as possible.
+The Singapura is one of the smallest cat breeds, which means its almond-shaped eyes and larger ears really pop.
+Singapura cats tend to look like they constantly have their eyes open as wide as possible.

-These fun-loving cats love people and get along easily with other pets in the house – making them ideal for the indoors.
+These unique domestic cats love people and get along easily with other pets in the house – making them ideal for the indoors.

 3. Devon Rex

-The mischievous Devon Rex cat, also known as the pixie cat, is a loving and loyal feline breed.
+The mischievous Devon Rex cat, also known as the pixie cat, is a loving and loyal feline and one of the most interesting cat breeds on the market.
 They make the ideal companions and welcome family and friends’ attention, as well as being great with kids and other pets.

-This cat breed emerged in England during the late 1950s and is similar to the nearby Cornish Rex cat breed.
+This unique cat species emerged in England during the late 1950s and is similar to the nearby Cornish Rex cat breed.

 These felines are intelligent, active, and require regular stimulation.
 Devon Rex cats are jumpers, and their favorite place is at head level, so perches and cat trees should be provided.